CoderYoyoS/NDS_Assignment2_Report/01_sections/02_methodology/00_methodology.md

 # Methodology

-This is the Method section
+This is the Methodology section

 Insert empty line at end of section